rukor/I-D/httpbis-tcp/draft.md

 # Introduction

-HTTP version 1.1 {{RFC7230}} as well as version 2 {{RFC7540}} are defined to
+HTTP version 1.1 {{RFC7230}} as well as HTTP version 2 {{RFC7540}} are defined
-use TCP {{RFC0793}}, and their performance can depend greatly upon how TCP is configured.
+to use TCP {{RFC0793}}, and their performance can depend greatly upon how TCP is configured.
 This document records best current practice for using HTTP over TCP, with a focus on improving end-user perceived performance.

 These practices are generally applicable to HTTP/1 as well as HTTP/2, although